RoboJackets/robocup-software/doc/contributing.md

 For RoboCub you should create a new branch for every new item you'd like to work on and for every bug or issue you have to fix.
 This ensures your master branch stays clean.
-You should never solve more than issue at a time and you should never have changes or additions for multiple thing in the same branch.
+You should never solve more than issue at a time and you should never have changes or additions for multiple things in the same branch.

 ### Remotes
 If Git is like a test, then remotes would be cheating.
 A remote allows you to